 For something a bit different, pay a visit to Glasgow’s smallest (and magical) bar at The Root of Magic.
 Book into a cocktail potions class to create and taste some delicious concoctions with one of their magic professors.
 Find out more at therootofmagic.com.

 Although known for being a restaurant, Glaschu’s bar area overlooking Royal Exchange Square is worth a visit.
 Their cocktails are named after current or historic Glaswegians.
 So, you can enjoy a Mackintosh, Marochetti, or The Big Yin away from the hustle and bustle.
 See the full menu at glaschurestaurant.co.uk.

 Located on the top floor of Princes Square, October is a relaxed and funky bar and restaurant.
-Full of party atmosphere, enjoy a Starburst Cooler or Drumstick Martini mid shop or pre club.
+Full of a party atmosphere, enjoy a Starburst Cooler or Drumstick Martini mid-shop or pre-club.
 Or book into one of their brand new cocktail masterclasses, ideal for groups.
 Find out more at octoberglasgow.co.uk.

 Found on Buchanan Street, The Ivy is a luxurious haven to escape from the buzz of the high street.
 Head upstairs to the first floor to find a stunning onyx bar with mixologists serving up cocktails such as The Ivy Royale and Coffee Negroni.
 Enjoy them alongside live music from Thursday to Saturday.
 Book at theivyglasgow.com.